-The answer is simple.
 The live show isn’t the same as the TV show.
 And honestly, I prefer that.
-I wouldn’t want to pay money to go to a live show and see exactly the same as what I can see on TV.
+I wouldn’t want to pay to see a live show and see exactly the same thing I see on TV.
 I love that they do something different.
-There’s so much love, happiness and excitement at their live shows, and it feels like they’re coming on stage to hang out with 5000 of their friends.
+There’s so much love, happiness and excitement at their live shows.
+It feels like they’re coming on stage to hang out with 5000 of their friends.

 Onto the main show itself, it had a similar format to the Santiago tour but all the material was different.
-They’re all on stage at the same time, telling jokes and funny stories about their lives and the show, and there’s a lot of audience participation too – they actually took someones phone and sent an embarrassing message to one of their contacts (similar to the ‘Send to All’ game that Michael McIntyre does).
+They’re all on stage at the same time, telling jokes and funny stories about their lives and the show.
+There’s a lot of audience participation too – they took someone’s phone and sent an embarrassing message to one of their contacts.
+(Similar to the ‘Send to All’ game that Michael McIntyre does).
 They also play unseen sketches and challenges from the show, as well as some private videos that they’ve taken when they mess with each other in ‘real life’ as opposed to doing so for the show.
-By the end of the night my face was hurting from laughing so much, the only thing I could fault about it is that is wasn’t long enough.
+By the end of the night my face was hurting from laughing so much.
+The only thing I could fault about it is that it wasn’t long enough.

 I’m gonna end this with a clip of one of my favourite punishments, purely because my favourite one-liner of all time came from this punishment.
 Enjoy.

 “It’s pregnant right?
-‘Cause if I’m just fisting a cow that’s fucked up”.
+‘Cause if I’m just fisting a cow that’s fucked up”

 Do you watch Impractical Jokers?